POLICY NUMBER: POL-F17-001, REV. 01

 Only One Bid Received

-b) In the event that only one bid is received in response to a request for a competitive bid, the bid may be opened and evaluated in accordance with the City’s usual procedures when, in the opinion of the Purchasing Manager and Department Director or designate, the bid should be considered by the City:
+b) In the event that only one bid is received in response to a request for a competitive bid, the bid may be opened and evaluated in accordance with the City’s usual procedures when, in the opinion of the Purchasing Manager and General Manager or designate, the bid should be considered by the City:

 i.
 If, after evaluation by the evaluation team, the bid is found not to be acceptable, they may provide a notice of rejection, meeting the terms of the bid and Policy;